Interop-community/sandbix-manager-api/README.md

-# HSPC Sandbox Manager API
+# Logica Sandbox Manager API

-Welcome to the HSPC Sandbox Manager API!
+Welcome to the Logica Sandbox Manager API!

-# HSPC Sandbox
+# Logica Sandbox

 *Note:* If you are wanting to build and test SMART on FHIR Apps, it is recommended that you use the free cloud-hosted version of the HSPC Sandbox.